 21st century solutions for farmers and ranchers

 But the irrigation modernization story is even bigger.
 It’s a story of collaboration and cooperation.
-We’re leveraging the expertise of nonprofit groups such as Farmers Conservation Alliance and Wallowa Resources to initiate modernization projects in cooperation with irrigation districts and the farmers they serve.
-They tap state, federal and other nonprofit funding to bolster and accelerate long-term irrigation system investments.
+We’re leveraging the expertise of nonprofit groups such as Farmers Conservation Alliance and Wallowa Resources to initiate projects in cooperation with irrigation districts and the farmers they serve.
+They tap state, federal and other nonprofit funding to accelerate long-term irrigation system investments.

 Irrigation modernization benefits

-|Energy savings||Instead of relying on electric pumps, updated designs use gravity to pressurize and move water through the system.
-Pressurized systems also help farmers save money and allow them to upgrade to higher-efficiency sprinklers and other on-farm irrigation equipment.|
+|Energy savings||Instead of relying on electric pumps, updated designs take advantage of gravity to pressurize and move water through the system.
+Pressurized systems also help farmers save money and allow them to upgrade to higher-efficiency on-farm irrigation equipment.|

 |Water savings||Modern pipes replace open canals and old, leaky systems, so all water diverted from streams makes it to farms—instead of being lost to evaporation and seepage.|

-|Renewable energy generation||Where pressure is created, hydropower can be incorporated to generate fish-friendly, renewable power that will be sold to Pacific Power or Portland General Electric.
-The revenue stream—which will continue for years into the future—stays local and can be used to help pay for the cost of these projects.
-Incorporating small-scale hydroelectric generation can also help Oregon meet its renewable energy goals, strengthen the overall electrical grid and increase community resiliency across the state.|
+|Renewable energy generation||Where pressure is created, hydropower can be incorporated to generate fish-friendly, renewable electricity.
+The revenue stream—which will continue for decades into the future—stays local and can be used to help pay for the cost of these projects.
+Incorporating small-scale hydroelectric generation can also help Oregon meet its renewable energy goals, strengthen the electric grid and increase energy resilience across the state.|

-|Economic boost||Money saved from conservation and generation turns into local investments and creates local jobs and economic activity.
+|Economic boost||Money saved from conservation and generation turns into local investments, create local jobs and generates additional economic activity.|

-|Community resilience||Local hydropower projects can provide electricity for critical infrastructure within the community during public safety power shutoffs triggered by wildfires.
+|Energy resilience||With components designed for resilience benefits, local hydropower projects can provide electricity for critical infrastructure within the community during public safety power shutoffs triggered by wildfires and other natural disasters.|

 |Improved wildlife habitat||Irrigation modernization means more water is left in streams for fish and wildlife.|